 Child Tax Credit 2021: Here's when the fourth check will deposit

-The fourth monthly payment of the enhanced Child Tax Credit is landing in bank accounts on Friday, with anti-poverty researchers pointing to the ongoing cash deposits as helping to reduce hardship among families across the nation.
+The fourth monthly payment of the enhanced Child Tax Credit landed in bank accounts Friday, with anti-poverty researchers pointing to the ongoing cash deposits as helping to reduce hardship among families across the nation.

 After the October 15 payment, there are only two checks remaining under the current incarnation of the Child Tax Credit (CTC).
 The Biden Administration is seeking to renew the enhanced CTC through 2025, providing a monthly cash child allowance to roughly 60 million children, but its fate may be up in the air amid some pushback from lawmakers about the cost and structure of the benefit.